International Staff Songsters: 1980–present

+Discography

+The ISS has released a number of recordings, including some collaborations with notable brass bands, including the International Staff Band, Household Troops Band and Cory Band.
+Most of the group's recordings are produced and distributed by SP&S, although compilation albums featuring the music of the ISS have also been produced by Metro and Hallmark Records.
+In 1988, the ISS performed much of the soundtrack of the Anglia Television series Marching as to War with Roy Castle.

 Associated groups

 Founded in 1891, the International Staff Band (ISB) is the premier brass band of the Salvation Army.
 Also based in London, the ISB regularly performs with the ISS at Salvation Army events in the UK.

 Between 1960 and 1968, a Salvation Army female vocal group called the National Songsters operated in London.

-The ISS has served as a model for the establishment of other 'Staff Songsters' which fulfil a similar function to the ISS and represent the Salvation Army in various countries, territories and cities around the world:
+The ISS has served as a model for the establishment of other 'Staff Songsters' which fulfil a similar function to the ISS and represent the Salvation Army in various countries, territories, and cities around the world: